 Main electrical switching panel, all breaker boxes and shore power tie (440V).

 All doors, portholes, hatches and scuttles, as well as interior screen doors.

-Other equipment has not been operated since the vessel was put up.
-Fluids have not been added and blanks for thru-hulls have not all been removed.
-Fuel tanks are clean and empty, as is the sewage tank.
+Other equipment had not been operated since the vessel was put up.
+Fluids had not been added and blanks for thru-hulls had not all been removed.
+Fuel tanks were clean and empty, as was the sewage tank.

 Fir is remarkably complete.
 She has obviously always been well taken care of by people who cared for her.

 Her interior is in surprisingly good condition and all of her equipment looks well cared for.

 Text and images (c) 2003-20011 Liberty Maritime Museum unless otherwise stated.